hendricius/shuttle-cli/README.md

 # Shuttle Command Line Client

 [Shuttle](http://fitztrev.github.io/shuttle/) is an incredibly awesome SSH Manager for OS X. It sits in your menu bar.
 For people who work in the terminal day in/out this port can be of help.
 It reads your default `shuttle.json` file and offers you A CLI interface.
+In fact it works without the Shuttle client as well.
+All you need is a valid `.shuttle.json` file in your homefolder.

 ```
 $ shuttle